david-a-krupp/3D-Microstat/README.md

 # 3D-Microstat
 Open-source 3D Clinostat design inspired by iGEM Concordia.
 This Clinostat was designed by a team of University of Georgia students for the Small Satellite Research Laboratory to support space biology research and microgravity experiments.
+This final product occupies very little space compared to most other COTS (Commercial-off-the-Shelf) Clinostats, taking up roughly 350 x 300 x 320 mm of space when fully assembled.
 <img src="Microstat_Assembly_v2.png" alt="Microstat Assembly" width="1400"/>
 Build Instructions -